Sea Empress oil spill: Aftermath

-Almost three years after the spill in January 1999, Milford Haven Port Authority (MHPA) was fined a record £4m after pleading guilty to the offence of causing pollution under the Water Resources Act 1991.
-The MHPA was also required to pay a further £825,000 prosecution costs by agreement.
+Almost three years after the spill, Milford Haven Port Authority (MHPA) was fined under the Water Resources Act 1991 for £4 million after pleading guilty to causing pollution.
+The port also paid £1.3 million for a safety review and £1.7 million in legal fees.

 The cost of the clean-up operation was estimated to be £60m.
-When the effects to the economy and environment are taken into account, the final cost is estimated to have been twice that, at £120m ($129602160 USD).
+When the effects to the economy and environment are taken into account, the final cost is estimated to have been almost twice that, at £116 million.